9epoch/9e-frontend-articles/README.md

 ## Setup Instructions
 1. Clone the Repository.
 2. Ensure you have Gatsby CLI and Node.js installed on your device.
-3. Install Node Modules using "npm install"
+3. Install Node Modules using "npm install".
-4. Run the app locally using "gatsby develop"
+4. Run the app locally using "gatsby develop".

 ## Adding a New Blog Post